lexermal/website-weixler-me/blog/K3s/DRAFT-Setup K3s as rolling cluster.md

 sudo sh k3s-install.sh server --advertise-address 10.33.33.1 --flannel-iface=nm-cluster-nw1 --cluster-init
 ```

 K3s needs now some time to install.
-In meantime we can get the access token for the other nodes by entering the following command:
+In meantime, we can get the access token for the other nodes by entering the following command:

 ```cat /var/lib/rancher/k3s/server/token```